KieranODriscoll/docs/vault/docs/Security+/General Security Concepts/1-1-Security Controls.md

 - Controls implemented using systems
 - Operating system controls
 - Firewalls, anti-virus
+- Sometimes called logical security controls
+- Executed by computer systems (instead of people)
+- Encryption, IDSs, Firewalls
 ### Managerial Controls
 - Administrative controls associated with security design and implementation
 - Security policies, standard operating procedures
+- Also known as administrative controls
+- Focused on reducing the risk of security incidents
+- Documented in written policies
+- Organizational security policy, Risk assessments, Security awareness training
 ### Operational Controls
 - Controls implemented by people instead of systems
 - Security guards, awareness programs
+- Focused on the day-to-day procedures of an organization
+- Used to ensure that the equipment continues to work as specified
+- Primarily implemented and executed by people
+- Configuration management, System backups, patch management
 ### Physical Controls
 - Limit physical access
 - Guard shack
 - Fences, lock
 - Badge readers
+- Controls designed to deter, detect and prevent unauthorized access, theft, damage or destruction of material assets
 ## Preventive control types
 - Preventive
 	- Block access to a resource